G-CodeSnippets/KMeans/README.md

 # KMeans
 Kmeans example from apache commons.
+Used for
-Cluster of locations into k clusters
+- Clustering: locations into k clusters
+- Sampling: obtain k points in total, one from each cluster with the shortest distance to the cluster's centroid